Obsessive Love Disorder 101 – All You Need to Know About This Problem

-The new Netflix series “You” has started to get many people to discuss obsessive love disorder and how destructive it is.
+Obsessive love disorder is not an alien concept anymore.
+A recent popular web series has started to get many people to know about and discuss obsessive love disorder in individuals and how destructive it can be.

-While this TV series can be a slight exaggeration of how this obsessive love disorder works, it is true in some extreme cases.
-Read on to know more about this disorder and find out if your partner has got it or not.
+Read on to know more about this disorder and find out if your partner is showing signs of it or not.

-Read on more above obsessive love disorder below and how to stop obsessing over someone (spoiler alert: walk away)
+Read on more about obsessive love disorder below and how to stop obsessing over someone in an unhealthy way.

 What is obsessive love disorder?